uber/manifold/README.md

 <img alt="performance comparison view example" src="https://d1a3f4spazzrp4.cloudfront.net/manifold/docs/performance_comparison_3.png" width="600">

-Data in Segment 0 has lower log-loss prediction error compared to Segments 1 and 2, since curves in Segment 0 is closer to the left side.
+Data in Segment 0 has a lower log-loss prediction error compared to Segments 1 and 2, since curves in Segment 0 are closer to the left side.

 In Segments 1 and 2, the XGBoost model performs better than the DeepLearning model, but DeepLearning outperforms XGBoost in Segment 0.